matthew-cahill-dev/behavior-overlap-detection/README.md

 - Add more realistic test data
 - Expand the conflict checker logic
-- Try connecting to Amigo’s live API instead of JSON
+- Try connecting to a company's live API instead of JSON

-## 🚀 Happy testing!